Erehmaryann/global-sentiment-dashboard/README.md

 1. Use Tailwind utility classes directly in components
 2. For custom styles, add them to the appropriate CSS file
-3. For theme customization, modify `tailwind.config.js`
+3. For theme customisation, modify `tailwind.config.js`

 ## Contributing